BryanRuan/BryanRuan/itmo356/Podcasts/Chapter-08/pc-chapter-08.md

 * ~15:07 - What language is the server written in?

+PHP

 * ~15:27 - What language and library are the Linux/MacOS/Windows sync clients built in?

+C++

 * ~20:55 - What does the c-sync tool do for OwnCloud?

+It syncs content to and from OwnCloud

 * ~23:58 - How many contributors to code does OwnCloud have?

+150 contributors

 * ~25:21 - What is the most important thing to have in order to build a thriving opensource community, according to the guest?

+You should have a product that is very useful for people

 * ~26:45 - Is there commercial support available for OwnCloud?